 - 19:57 - The truth is financial aid these days is a rarity.
 This comes as a shock to those who weigh success in merit.

 - 26:21 - The American education system is unique in the way aid is extended to students, and it requires a fair bit of initiative to understand this.
 Huge block for those who are used to making the best of what they have.

-- 29:53 - Arjun moved to the Bay Area and began to look for a job for his OPT period.
-He found work in the nick of time, which he attributes to a number of factors (his Masters degree is not one of them).
+- 29:53 - Arjun moved to the Bay Area and began to look for a job for the OPT period.
+He found work in the nick of time, which he attributes to a number of factors.
+His Masters degree is not one of them.
 He talks about character growth during this phase.

-- 35:12 - Arjun explains why he could not consider going back to his secure choices back home.
+- 35:12 - Arjun explains why he could not consider going back to his secure choices back home at the time.